xMohammedAwad/generatePassword/README.md

 - What was your experience?
 - What have you learned/improved?
 - Your wisdom? :) -->
+- how to use e.target and event delegation
+- learn to use distraction
+- better naming for variable and functions
+- my wisdom is be sure are learn or just watch and type code without understand
 ### Built With

 <!-- This section should list any major frameworks that you built your project using.
 Here are a few examples.-->